yinbri/my-rewards-api/README.md

 Context
 =============================================
 This project illustrate how to keep data in MongoDB and how to develop REST APIs with Python Flask.
+This is my first time to develop APIs in my high school project.

 Download code from Github
 =============================================